dmarshall83/coursera-getting-and-cleaning-data-project/README.md

 The R script `run_analysis.R` was created to gather data, clean data, and created a tidy summary dataset of the UCI HAR Dataset. `run_analysis.R` contians the following functions:

 * ###runAnalysis
-This function is a wrapper to run all necessary functions start to finish and write the tidy summary dataset to uci-har-means-tidy.csv.
+This function is a wrapper to run all necessary functions start to finish and write the tidy summary dataset to uci-har-means-tidy.txt.
 To view the output run the following code:

-    `data <- read.csv('uci-har-means-tidy.csv')`
+    `data <- read.table('uci-har-means-tidy.txt', header = TRUE)`

     `View(data)`